EmanuelCastanho/Atlantic_Innovation_Week-Workshop/README.md

 **How to run this workshop?**
 1. Install [ANACONDA](https://www.anaconda.com/products/individual) or [MINICONDA](https://docs.conda.io/en/latest/miniconda.html) (this notebook uses Python 3.8);
 2. Prepare the Environment:
+- **Don't know how to import an environment?** See how to do it using [GUI](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/) or [TERMINAL](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html);
 - **First Method:** Use *environment_macOS.yml* or *environment_Win.yml* file to create your environment (tested on macOS Catalina and Windows 10).
 If you get `ResolvePackageNotFound` error try the second method;
 - **Second Method:** Create an environment called AIW-Workshop-Env and manually install the following packages: `jupyter`, `gdal=3.4.1`, `geopandas=0.10.2`, `rasterio=1.2.10` (all with conda-forge), `sentinelsat==1.1.1`, `python-dotenv==0.19.2` and `zipfile36==0.1.3` (all with pip).
 Install conda-forge packages first.
 On Windows, do not use `conda install -c conda-forge jupyter`, but `pip install notebook`.
 On Windows, to solve *geopandas* error related to *spatialindex_c.dll*, use `pip uninstall rtree`.
-3. To test the *sentinelsat* library, create a [Copernicus Open Access Hub](https://scihub.copernicus.eu/dhus/#/self-registration) free account and add the credentials to the env.txt file, changing the file to hidden and removing the .txt extension (.env);
+4. To test the *sentinelsat* library, create a [Copernicus Open Access Hub](https://scihub.copernicus.eu/dhus/#/self-registration) free account and add the credentials to the env.txt file, changing the file to hidden and removing the .txt extension (.env);
-4. If you don't want to create a COAH account, or if your account is recent, you can download an example product [HERE](https://drive.google.com/drive/folders/1oMTw1laADQHn2_uwDBVKm6YoAcBr2XPt?usp=sharing) and save to *Sentinel2-Downloaded-Products* folder.
+5. If you don't want to create a COAH account, or if your account is recent, you can download an example product [HERE](https://drive.google.com/drive/folders/1oMTw1laADQHn2_uwDBVKm6YoAcBr2XPt?usp=sharing) and save to *Sentinel2-Downloaded-Products* folder.

 Results (south of Madeira Island, Portugal - 2021/03/29):